netfoundry/minimal-mistakes/docs/_pages/v2/guide-ansible.md

 classes: wide
 ---

 You may install our [Ansible Galaxy Collection](https://galaxy.ansible.com/netfoundry/platform).
-Which includes modules like `netfoundry_info` for creating a session and discovering Networks.
+Which includes modules like `netfoundry_info` for creating a session and discovering networks.

 ## Before You Begin